Use of tobacco and nicotine products among adolescents

 Nicotine pouches

-The use of nicotine pouches has been monitored in the survey since 2021.
-The use of nicotine pouches has increased in recent years among both girls and boys and in both grades (figure 5).
-In 2023, approximately 28 per cent of pupils in year nine and 44 per cent of students in year two of upper secondary school reported having used nicotine pouches at some point.
+In 2024, approximately 25 per cent of pupils in year nine and 40 per cent of students in year two of upper secondary school reported having used nicotine pouches at some point (figure 5).

 Figure 5.
 Year nine pupils and students in year two of upper secondary school who have used nicotine pouches at some point during the period 2021–2023 (percentage).